 1. Brussels sprouts

 Asking yourself, "Why does my pee smell?"
 It could be the Brussels sprouts wings you ate last night.
 When your body breaks down the veggie during digestion, it produces methyl mercaptan, a gas that's well-known for giving urine a foul odor.

-Onions make you cry, and they also make your urine stinky.
+Onions make you cry... and they also make your urine stinky.
 Like Brussels sprouts, methyl mercaptan occurs naturally in the vegetable.
-Along with changing your pee, the gas is also responsible for bad breath.
+Along with causing strong-smelling urine, the gas is also responsible for bad breath.

 If your urine smells like sulfur, curry could be to blame.
-The spice is certainly comforting during the winter months, but it might come at a cost.
-Because cumin—one of its prime ingredients—contains sulfur compounds, it can cause your pee to stink.
+The spice is certainly comforting—especially during the colder months—but it might come at a cost.
+Cumin, one of its prime ingredients, contains sulfur compounds and may cause your pee to stink.

 Garlic and onions are in the same family, so it's no wonder both pungent-smelling veggies make your urine smell like sulfur.
 “The allium family contains elevated levels of sulfur-containing compounds that can leach through our pores, bloodstream, and urine, give us bad breath, and combine with bacteria in our sweat for a not-so-attractive body odor," Kroplin previously told Well+Good.
 (Like other foods high in sulfur, they can also make your poop smell.)
-But there are plenty of benefits that come from dealing with the stench, like its ability to fight inflammation, cancer, and protect your liver.
+But there are plenty of benefits that come from dealing with the stench, like garlic’s ability to fight inflammation, and cancer, and protect your liver.

 Watch the video below to learn about the health benefits of garlic:

 After a night with one too many margaritas, your body's most important goal is getting all that alcohol out of your system.
 According to clinical psychologist John Mayer, PhD, that’s because “the body treats alcohol like a toxin because the liver can only metabolize about 12 ounces of beer an hour.”
 The rest exits your body through oxidation, a process that breaks down the toxins in alcohol and excretes them through your breath, sweat, and—you guessed it—urine.

 What causes strong-smelling urine aside from food?
 According to New Jersey-based urologist Michael Ingber, MD, there are quite a few things that can tweak your pee’s scent, making your urine smell like ammonia, popcorn, or beyond.
 Some people may even be looking for treatment for fishy-smelling urine.
 "Lots of things contribute to the odor of urine.
 Some may be normal, others may be a sign that something is wrong," he says.
-Here, Dr. Ingber highlights the most common non-diet-related reasons for a change in urine smell, including when to see a doctor.
+Here, Dr. Ingber highlights the most common non-diet-related reasons for a change in urine smell.

 Are you drinking enough water?
 If you want healthier pee, that’s a good place to start.
-"Hydration status affects not only the color of urine, but also the odor," Dr. Ingber says.
+"Hydration status affects not only the color of urine but also the odor," says Dr. Ingber.
 He explains that when you're dehydrated, the kidneys concentrate the urine and hold on to excess water.
-This, he says, changes your pee's smell along with its color (which you may notices goes from clear or light yellow to a darker hue).
+This, he says, changes your pee's smell along with its color (which you may notice goes from clear or light yellow to a darker hue).

-Dr. Ingber also says that certain medications can change the way your pee smells, primarily sulfa drugs, which are used to treat infections as well as diabetes.
+Dr. Ingber says certain medications can change the way your pee smells—primarily sulfa drugs, which are used to treat infections, as well as diabetes.
 "These medications can cause urine to have a rotten egg smell," he says.
 Hadley notes antibiotics and chemotherapy drugs may affect the smell of urine, too.

 3. Rare genetic conditions

 "Rarely, certain genetic conditions can cause urine odor.
-For example, maple syrup urine disease is a rare disease that affects the body's ability to metabolize certain amino acids," Dr. Ingber says.
+For example, maple syrup urine disease is a rare disease that affects the body's ability to metabolize certain amino acids," says Dr. Ingber.
 "If you have this condition—usually diagnosed early in life—your urine may smell like, you guessed it: maple syrup."
-(Please speak with a doctor if your urine regularly smells like maple syrup; this condition can lead to organ damage.)
+Speak with a doctor if your urine regularly smells like maple syrup; this condition can lead to organ damage.

 Sometimes, Dr. Ingber says pee changes smell because of an infection, such as E. coli or staph (Staphylococcal).
-So if you have one of these infections, a change in urine could be a possible side effect.
+If you have one of these infections, a change in urine could be a possible side effect.
 If your urine smells like sulfur—and it’s not due to ingesting B vitamins, sulfa drugs, or sulfur-containing foods like asparagus and broccoli—Hadley says that could be a warning sign as well.
 “It could signal a bladder infection, urinary tract infection (UTI), or prostatitis and should be checked by a doctor,” she says.

 5. Excess ketones